SebastianRzk/Looksyk/Readme.md

 * Runs local on your computer.
 * Your information is always exclusively in the Markdown files.
 No replication in a database or similar.
-The files can be easily synchronized with other sync tools.
+The files can be easily synchronized with the build-in git-sync other sync tools.
 * Based on blocks, but these can also be larger, contain entire chapters and multiple queries.
 * Simple, use case based query language.
 * Multiple instances of Looksyk with different knowledge bases can be opened in parallel.